Do more, with less

 Focus on innovation, we take care of the rest

-Genero Enterprise is an abstract development and deployment infrastructure designed to improve the development and deployment experience.
-By supporting today’s latest platforms from a single source code repository, precious time is saved – especially in unit-testing.
+Genero Enterprise is also a deployment infrastructure designed to improve the overall developer experience by rendering the deployment of applications easier than with traditional tools.
+Its abstract approach to supporting today’s latest platforms means that code from a single source repository runs everywhere – without compilation.
+This means saving precious time – especially in unit-testing, where one release ‘fits all’.
 Develop and deploy for all these environments from a single compilation.

 Keep pace with technology trends

-Apps developed over 20 years ago can be quickly adpated to cater to trends such as Service Oriented Architectures using Web Services, Software-as-a-Service with HTML5, and the mobile revolution with gesture-based, touch-sensitive smartphones and tablets.
-Apps that were designed many years before these concepts. are easily adapted.
+Genero Enterprise prolongs the life of your applications.
+Apps developed before the advent of Web services can be quickly adpated to create Service Oriented Architectures, Software-as-a-Service with HTML5, and mobile applications with gesture-based, touch-sensitive smartphones and tablets.
 No need to rewrite!
-Apps run everywhere, and will continue to run everywhere for decades to come irrespective of what progress throws in their path.
+Apps run everywhere and will continue to run everywhere for decades to come irrespective of what progress throws in their path.

 Customizing business logic